jukobo/jukobo.github.io/index.markdown

 ## Insights into Prostitution Incident Patterns Across San Francisco Districts (IV)

-Finally, to gain a better insight into prostitution in each of San Francisco's police districts, we have created a jitter plot illustrating prostitution incidents, see _figure 3_.
-Each point represents an incident over the 14 years, with the x-axis showing the time of occurrence and the y-axis indicating the day of the week.
+Finally, to gain a better insight of prostitution in each of San Francisco's police districts, we have created a jitter plot illustrating prostitution incidents, see _figure 3_.
+Each point represents an incident over the 15 years, with the x-axis showing the time of occurrence and the y-axis indicating the day of the week.
 These plots provide us with an understanding of trends and variations over time and across different districts.
 Additionally, a legend on the right side of the plot assists in identifying the police districts represented by different colors.

 <embed
        type="text/html"